 - i.
-Application.
-Applications must contain the items listed in this section.
-These items include the standard forms that are applicable to this funding announcement (collectively referred to as the "standard forms").
-Copies of these forms are available online at www.grants.gov/web/grants/apply-for-grants.html. - ii.
-Application Abstract. (one page maximum, see "2.
+Application Abstract.
+(One page maximum, see "2.
 Form and Format" below for the page layout requirements).
-An abstract with the project title, the names and affiliations of all key personnel, identification of partner organizations (including the OLHCHH grant number), a summary of the objectives, project design, expected results and the total funds requested, must be included in the proposal.
+An abstract with the project title, the names, and affiliations of all key personnel, identification of partner organizations (including the OLHCHH grant number), a summary of the objectives, project design, expected results and the total funds requested, must be included in the proposal.
 Information contained in the abstract will not be considered in the evaluation and scoring of your application and will not be counted towards the 15-page maximum.
-Any information you wish to be considered in scoring of the application must be provided under the appropriate rating factor response. - iii.
+Any information you wish to be considered in scoring the application must be provided under the appropriate rating factor response. - ii.
 Response to Rating Factors.
 A project description/narrative statement addressing the rating factors for award, which are identified in section V.A.1.
 The narrative statement must be identified in accordance with each rating factor (see V.A.1).
 The application must be formatted as per section IV.B.2.
 The project description or narrative must be included in the responses to the rating factors.
 Any description or narrative in excess of the 15-page limit will not be read.
-The points you receive for each rating factor will be based on the portion of your narrative statement that you submit in response to that particular factor, supplemented by any appendices that are referenced in your narrative response to the rating factor.
+The points you receive for each rating factor will be based on the portion of your narrative statement that you submit in response to that particular factor, supplemented by any appendices that are referenced in your narrative response to the rating factor. - iii.

-- iv.
 Supporting materials Include, as appendices the following materials that are needed to support your responses to the rating factors.
-These will not be counted towards the Rating Factors narrative 15-page limit: - The resumes of the project manager and other key personnel from applicant and subrecipient(s).
-Each resume shall not exceed three pages and is limited to information that is relevant in assessing the qualifications and experience of key personnel to conduct and/or manage the proposed technical study. - Organizational chart - Letters of commitment - List of references cited in your responses to the rating factors. - v.
-Additional Information.
+These will not be counted towards the Rating Factors narrative 15-page limit: - The resumes of the project manager and other key personnel from the applicant and subrecipient(s).
+Each resume shall not exceed three pages and is limited to information that is relevant in assessing the qualifications and experience of key personnel to conduct and/or manage the proposed Demonstration program. - Organizational chart - Letters of commitment - List of references cited in your responses to the rating factors. - Additional Information.
 Any additional optional materials must not exceed 15 pages.
-Any pages in excess of this limit will not be read.
+Any pages over this limit will not be read.
 Do not include additional narrative information that is an extension of or expands upon any of your rating factor responses.
-Such narrative will not be considered.
-This additional information may, for example, support statements made in your narrative response, such as a summary of an evaluation of housing interventions previously conducted by your organization. - vi.
+Such a narrative will not be considered.
+This additional information may, for example, support statements made in your narrative response, such as a summary of an evaluation of housing interventions previously conducted by your organization.

+v.
 Budget.
 Include a total budget using form